Fated To Love

 Funny Laugh - And Full OST

-his beloved, Mi Young tries to hide and look
+tries to hide and look nonchalant, inadvertently

-nonchalant, inadvertently opening and drinking from
+opening and drinking from a bottle of water she

-a bottle of water she doesn't know has been spiked
+doesn't know has been spiked by a certain narcotic

-by a certain narcotic sex-enhancing drug, and Lee
+sex-enhancing drug, and Lee Gun had been

-Gun had been purposefully drugged with the same
+purposefully drugged with the same sexual enhancer

-who had drugged him (#2009 had the 9 flipped around
+drugged him (#2009 had the 9 flipped around to

-hotel room by mistake, thinking it's hers, and flops
+room by mistake, thinking it's hers, and flops

 down into bed next to Lee Gun.

-While doped, thinking Mi Young feels like the woman
+While doped, thinking Mi Young feels like the

-he wants to marry, longtime ballerina girlfriend
+woman he wants to marry, longtime ballerina

-Kang Se Ra (Wang Ji Won from I
+girlfriend Kang Se Ra (Wang Ji Won from I

 Need Romance 3), who has been in